American Top 20: America's Top Hits

 Every week, Kasem would record five sponsored interstitial segments for affiliates with a chart topper from the past and a story behind it.
 This was a continuation of a practice he began when he was hosting Casey's Top 40 for Westwood One and each segment was intended to air once per day during the week to come.
 The AC and Hot AC editions of the program each had a separate set of songs, as did American Top 40 until Kasem stepped down from that show in early 2004.

 Changes made to mainstream AC show

 When the mainstream AC edition of American Top 20 became American Top 10, a third special feature was added.
 This was known as the "AT10 Spotlight" and several songs with an overarching theme were played.
-For instance, the first edition of the show following its reformatting was "Band Members Gone Solo", featuring hits from former members of bands that proved to be hit.
+For instance, the first edition of the show following its reformatting was "Band Members Gone Solo", featuring hits from former members of popular bands.
 The Spotlight feature would pop up several times during each show, with the last Spotlight song immediately preceding the number one song of the week.

 In 2005, New York AC station WLTW added AT10 to its weekend schedule.
 In a move done strictly for the station, Premiere Networks distributed a heavily edited version of the show that removed the Extras and Spotlight, which reduced the show's length to one hour.